PixelVLA: Advancing Pixel-level Understanding in Vision-Language-Action Model: Experiments

 \subsection{New Robot Setups Adaptation Comparisons}

 To evaluate the adaptability of PixelVLA to novel robotic setups and task configurations, we employ the proposed automated annotation pipeline to process the LIBERO benchmark training data (\cite{liu2023libero}), yielding the LIBERO-Pixel dataset.
-Subsequently, as summarized in Table III, PixelVLA achieves state-of-the-art performance with an average success rate of 86.7 across all tasks, significantly surpassing strong baselines.
-In addition, PixelVLA surpasses the baselines OpenVLA and TraceVLA by $10.2\% \sim 8.6\%$ in terms of average success rate, respectively.
+Subsequently, as summarized in Tab.~\ref{tab: libro}, PixelVLA achieves state-of-the-art performance with an average success rate of 86.7 across all tasks, significantly surpassing strong baselines.
+In addition, As shown in Tab.~\ref{tab: libro}, PixelVLA outperforms OpenVLA across all four LIBERO task suites, with particularly large gains on LIBERO-Long.
+We attribute this to the Continuous Action Decoder: action chunking helps the policy capture longer-range temporal dependencies (\cite{liu2024bidirectional}), while continuous action prediction mitigates compounding discretization errors (\cite{black2024pi_0}) over long-horizon manipulation.
 These superior results demonstrate the enhanced adaptability of PixelVLA to new robotic setups, highlighting the effectiveness of pixel-level visual understanding and continuous action representation in PixelVLA.
 Notably, PixelVLA achieves significant performance in the LIBERO-Long setup, demonstrating its effectiveness in long-range manipulation.